 Now let us think of ourselves.
 There is more DNA in your system that isn’t yours, than there is that is yours.
 Cancer cell biologist, Joan Borysenko, informs us that of our 100 trillion cells, only 10 trillion are human mammalian cells.
 The rest are bacteria that live within you, and on your skin.
 In the gut alone there are over 4lbs of healthy bacteria that are essential for your well being.
 In fact, when you understand that there is more non-you DNA than you-DNA then it creates the question of who are you?
 Are you an individual or are you a symbiotic organism?

 If we think of Planet Earth as a grand organism teeming with other organism then perhaps each of us is a miniature representation of the Planet.
 If you didn’t have the good bacteria in your gut system then not only your digestion but your immune system, your vitality and your very life force would be severely compromised.
 So you need that bacteria just as much as it needs you.
 You are a symbiotic organism, not an individual.

 So throw out the concept the only the fittest survive.
 It is incorrect, and always was, although it perfectly suited the worldview of the mainstream culture that created it in the 19th century.
 And all of this is important as we begin to realise that life is not about fighting for survival.
 Survival should rarely ever have to be what we are hoping to achieve.
 Life should be about living, about thriving, about discovery and enlightenment.

-So some of the most effective ways that we can help activate our template for optimum health are: click on the links to watch them on my YouTube channel
+Some of the most effective ways that we can help activate our template of health are:

 Spending time with friends, and loved ones, including our beloved animals.
 This is another way to activate those powerful Radiant Circuits